AruMoon/source-engine-dedicated/README.md

 # What's this?
-This repository is a nillerusr's Source Engine `dedicated` branch published to let users build and run dedicated servers ot play on PC
+This repository is a nillerusr's Source Engine `dedicated` branch published to let users build and run dedicated servers or play on PC

 # How to Build?
 Clone repo and change directory: